smabernathy27/Final_Project/README.md

 Elevator Pitch for March Madness Analysis will be presented in Google Slides [Final Project](https://docs.google.com/presentation/d/1jjn3hMonrdk1jt7RldY0wpyRXN3ro3zbZiDkNG6ceFo/edit?usp=share_link) with Tableau visualization additionally featured, addressing the following objectives:
 - Do higher seeds consistenly perform better?
 - Do certain conferences perform better in March Madness?
 - How many upsets are there on average in a tournament?
-Are they're specific seeds or teams with certain kenpom rankings that create the most upsets?
+Are there specific seeds or teams with certain kenpom rankings that create the most upsets?
 - Can we use these trends to pick a winner or narrow it down significantly?

 ---